Finance and support

 Academic vacation residence

-All UK/EU undergraduates are currently eligible to apply for academic vacation residence for which a vacation grant is funded by the College.
+All UK/EU undergraduates are eligible to apply for academic vacation residence for which a vacation grant is funded by the College.
 This applies to those required to remain in Oxford to study for finals, prepare dissertations or undertake other course directed reading.
 The application must be supported in writing by the Tutor.
-Rent will be charged for the period booked and confirmed by the Accommodation Manager at 25% of the vacation rent rate up to a maximum of 37 nights a year.
+Rent will be charged for the period booked and confirmed by the Accommodation Manager at 25% of the vacation rent rate up to an absolute maximum of 37 nights a year.
 If the entitlement is exceeded rent will be charged at the normal vacation rent rate.
 There is no rebate for nights when the vacation residence has been booked but not used.

 Hertford undergraduates who undertake an OPAL language course with the Language Centre are eligible for a 50% reimbursement of the course fees upon successful completion.
+Please note that the examination entry fee is not reimbursed by Hertford.